sphireinc/Foundry/README.md

 ## Current state

-The dependency graph is already used to support incremental rebuild planning and a debug endpoint.
+The dependency graph is used for incremental rebuild planning and the debug endpoint.

+Incremental rebuilds now include taxonomy archive outputs in the dependency graph, so taxonomy pages can participate in targeted URL rebuilds instead of forcing taxonomy archive regeneration every time.

-There is still room for future refinement, such as more precise taxonomy archive targeting and partial dependency tracing.
+There is still room for future refinement, such as more precise partial dependency tracing inside templates and plugin-generated relationships.

 ---